hichana/fdna/RFP.md

         -x display as accordion with checkboxes, make on hover pull invididual collection nft data -x add check to writable state
-        - have reactive data from writable state to populate first DND
-            - first make the reactive state make a single array
+        - have reactive data from writable state to populate first DND -x first make the reactive state make a single array -x add dnd

-    - use checkbox data in parallel dnds, add rearrange to state
+    -x use checkbox data in parallel dnds, add rearrange to state
     - figure out string interpolated tx code construction with dnds data